 The Foster & Homeless Youth Education Department will support the LEA by providing 1 FTE staff to support enrichment opportunities to students experiencing housing instability.
-Students have the opportunity to join a leadership cohort designed to develop collaboration, leadership skills, and self-efficacy that support highly mobile homeless youth.
-FCSS will provide students with the necessary technology and hotspots to access enrichment and educational resources.
+Students can join a leadership cohort designed to develop collaboration, leadership skills, and self-efficacy that support highly mobile homeless youth.
+FCSS will provide students with the necessary technology and hotspots for enrichment and educational resources.
 FCSS will support and maintain the iPlan Education Resource Guide mobile application for Android and iOS.
+Describe, if applicable, how the LEA will support, coordinate, and integrate services provided under this part with early childhood education programs at the LEA or individual school level, including plans for the transition of participants in such programs to local elementary school programs.